PushmanPHP/pushman/readme.md

 ## Todo for Version 2.4
 * User specific broadcasting
   * Associate a connection id with a users ID to allow broadcasting on channels to specific ids.
+  * Because of how diverse different user systems are, make it a trait importable from the PHP lib?
 * Shad is working on a cool new User Interface

 ## Todo for Version 3